DerekCall/classification/proposal.md

-# Project Proposal - Are Other Movies Better or Worse Than Your Favorite Movie?
+# Project Proposal - NBA MVP Classification

 #### Question/need:
-* My goal in this project is to use movie data such as budget, length, revenue, MPAA rating (etc.) to determine whether all movies are classified as better or worse than a user input movie.
-User ratings are subjective, so often we need to 'calibrate' a ranking system with a known movie and then we can use that as the baseline for classification.
+* I will be using historical NBA player data to classify who will be the league MVP.
+This is important for teams to predict as player bonuses and supermax contracts hinge on winning/having won this award.

 #### Data Description:
-* I will be using Data from IMDB and possibly grouplens.org to complile all the movie features into one dataset.
+* I will be using NBA data that was gathered using an API from RapidAPI.
-* Features that I will be gathering include budget, length, revenue, MPAA rating, user rating, (etc.)
+* I have gathered over 20 statistical categories for every player in NBA history.
+There are over 1 million individual data points.

 #### Tools:
-* This information is being accessed using online datasets with data manipulation/feature engineering using Pandas.
+* I will use pandas to continue with data exploration as well as modeling.

 #### MVP Goal:
-* A minimum viable product will be classifying movies into better or worse than a user input rating.
+* A minimum viable product will be classifying an MVP based on a season of work.